-In addition to her work as a performer and director, Caroline also works in non-profit arts administration – particularly marketing, development and education.
-She has worked with premier US Off-Broadway theatre companies like Second Stage Theatre (2ST), 651 ARTS, and MCC Theater; and with Caribbean Contemporary Arts (CCA7), Derek Walcott’s Trinidad Theatre Workshop (TTW), the Patrons of Queen’s Hall, and the Marionettes Chorale in Trinidad.
+In addition to her work as a performer and director, Caroline also works in arts administration – particularly marketing and publicity (particularly digital marketing), development, and education for non-profits and SMEs.
+She has worked with premier US Off-Broadway theatre companies like Second Stage Theatre (2ST), 651 ARTS, and MCC Theater, as well as Jean-Ralph Thurin designs (also in the US); and with Caribbean Contemporary Arts (CCA7), Tony Hall’s Lordstreet Theatre Company, the Calabash Foundation for the Arts (founded by Maria Nunes), Trinidad Theatre Workshop (founded by Derek Walcott), the Patrons of Queen’s Hall, Raymond Choo Kong Productions, K2K Alliance & Partners, and the Marionettes Chorale in Trinidad.

 Media (print, TV, online, social)

-In the media industry, Caroline has hd features, profiles, theatre and film reviews and more published in print and online magazines and newspapers including: Caribbean Beat, The Caribbean Review of Books, Discover Trinidad & Tobago, CariVele, the Trinidad Express, OUTLISH, the Williams Record, the Williams Literary Review, AfterEllen, ArtsHub (UK), and The Guardian (UK).
-She was a writer and producer for the 2007 C-TV documentary series Iere Vibe for Diefferent Style Flims (created by Danielle Dieffenthaller).
-She also works in online marketing (including website development, search engine optimisation and social media marketing), managing these initiatives for MEP (Media & Editorial Projects Ltd) and the Marionettes, and freelancing or volunteering with other small businesses and nonprofits.
+In the media industry, Caroline has had features, profiles, theatre and film reviews and more published in print and online magazines and newspapers including: Caribbean Beat, The Caribbean Review of Books, Discover Trinidad & Tobago, CariVele, the Trinidad Express, OUTLISH, the Williams Record, the Williams Literary Review, AfterEllen, ArtsHub (UK), and The Guardian (UK).
+She was a writer and producer for the 2007 C-TV documentary series Iere Vibe for Diefferent Style Flims (created by Danielle Dieffenthaller), and has scripted a number of radio and television commercials, and documentary shorts.
+She also works in online marketing (including content strategy, website development, search engine optimisation and digital/social media marketing), managing these initiatives for MEP Publishers and the Marionettes, and freelancing or volunteering with other small businesses and nonprofits.
 For a full list of writing credits, click here.

 Education & training

 Winner of a Commonwealth Scholarship; Hutchinson Fellowship for Theatre; and Trinidad & Tobago National Scholarship for Languages, Caroline has a Master of Arts degree in Theatre & Performance from the University of London, Goldsmiths; and an undergraduate degree in Performance Studies from Williams College.
 She has also studied performance (voice, dance and experimental theatre) at the Trinity/La MaMa Experimental Theatre Company’s (E.T.C.) and acting for theatre, film and television at the Lee Strasberg Film & Theatre Institute, both in New York City (USA).
-Caroline has also completed certificate courses in: Introduction to Screenwriting (University of East Anglia, UK); Film Production (Creative Skillset, UK); Designing Effective Arts Education Programs (New York University, USA); Mediation (Leah Wing/Williams College, USA); and Inbound Marketing (HubSpot.com).
+Caroline has also completed workshops in Script Development (British Council/Trinidad & Tobago Film Festival); Book to Film Adaptation (British Council/Bocas Lit Fest); and Writing & Acting From Stage to Screen (Leda Serene Films/Trinidad & Tobago Entertainment Company), as well as certificate courses in: Writing Drama (Oxford University, UK); Content Strategy (Northwestern University, USA); Introduction to Screenwriting (University of East Anglia, UK); Film Production (ScreenSkills, UK); Designing Effective Arts Education Programs (New York University, USA); Inbound Marketing (HubSpot.com); and Mediation (Leah Wing/Williams College, USA).